thecodemify/thecodemify.github.io/content/starter/4-Test-cases.md

 **Why do we need test cases?**
 There are two main reasons.
 Let's imagine you are a first qa in the company to make it real.

-Imagine that you are the first and the only QA in the lovePooh company.
-Every week your developers add new features to the lovePooh.io
+Imagine that you are the first and the only QA in the google.
+Every week your developers add new features to the google.com

 Do you think in 6 months you will remember every feature and function of the site?
 How about it 2 years?
 I would forget.
 And I'm pretty sure you would as well.
 That's exactly why we need to have test cases.

-1. To keep track of what and how app needs to be tests.
+1. To keep track of what and how app needs to be tests

 2. To know what to automate